Charlie Stubbs (Coronation Street): Reception

 In 2005, actor Bill Ward claimed that people approached him regarding the abuse his character gave to Shelley Unwin (Sally Lindsay).
 He said that "every now and then, after a couple of beers, somebody will come up and say 'She deserves it, doesn't she?'", and that "they think Charlie is a hero and that it's all legitimate and acceptable behaviour, which it isn't."
 He also revealed that he "had to be more wary" about where he went since his character started his "reign of terror", and that he had notes left on his car, which he found "worrying and unnerving".
 Despite claiming some people condoned his behaviour, he also said that some people told him to "be nicer to that Shelley".
-Bill thought that his character was "a shocking man who behaves abysmally", but that as an actor he had to "justify everything he does".
+Ward thought that his character was "a shocking man who behaves abysmally", but that as an actor, he had to "justify everything he does".

 Grace Dent, an editor of The Guardian, described the character of Charlie as "a brilliant soap baddie", as a "philanderer and a mysoginist [sic]", and a "violent bully and a relentless liar."
 She opined that Charlie "ended almost every scene with a solitary moment spent smirking to himself about his latest huge fib", and that "by the time Charlie died, he was having so many smirks behind so many backs he spent many scenes pulling a face like he had a raspberry pip stuck in his dentures."
 Charlie has also been described as "a bona fide Coronation Street villain" and as "Greater Manchester's very own JR Ewing".
 The character has been opined to be "arguably the most graphic soap death".

 The episode which featured the character's murder was listed as the second-most watched for any programme on TV in 2007, having been watched by 13.1 million viewers.

-Bill Ward received the "Best Exit" award in British Soap Awards 2007 for his role in the character of Charlie.
-The same year, the storyline which saw Charlie murdered by Tracy Barlow received the "Best Storyline" award.
-He was also nominated for the Inside Soap "Best Bad Boy" award.
+Ward received the Best Exit award in British Soap Awards 2007 for his role in the character of Charlie.
+The same year, the storyline which saw Charlie murdered by Tracy Barlow received the Best Storyline award.
+He was also nominated for the Inside Soap Best Bad Boy award.